Health-Informatics-UoN/analysis-types-for-TREs/src/Categorisation.md

 - **Fully decomposable**: Each TRE can compute some summary statistic that is sufficient to calculate the statistic for the whole population of the federation.
 - **Non-decomposable**: Using this algorithm, the only option is to share your data.
-- **Iteratively decomposable**: Algorithms that require multiple rounds of communication between TREs and an aggregator.
+- **Iterative**: Algorithms that require multiple rounds of communication between TREs and an aggregator.

 #### Examples
 You can calculate the mean across a federation by computing the local count and sum and sending those to an aggregator.